 It can be powerful to compound this data with some stories.
 The committee can organize focus groups or interviews with staff and other stakeholders, or create a form for people to offer anonymized stories and experiences.
 The information gathered from these efforts will not only make a strong case around the need to operationalize a DEI framework, but also to help inform the goals and strategies of the committee.

 Because a DEI committee will inevitably broach challenging topics, it can be helpful to establish group agreements:

-- Avoid generalizations, speak from the “I” perspective: When people universalize their experiences, it becomes easy to accidentally exclude and erase many other experiences.
+- Avoid generalizations and speak from the “I” perspective.
+When people universalize their experiences, it becomes easy to accidentally exclude and erase many other experiences.

 Secure third-party support

 Certain conversations may be particularly hard for any one staff member or internal group to facilitate.
 It can be challenging to gently hold someone accountable if that person has more power (whether it's hierarchical or social).
 Hiring a third-party facilitator to lead certain conversations can help everyone to more actively and comfortably participate.